darklord-whisperer/cs24m007-da6401_assignment1/README.md

 The datasets are normalized (pixel values scaled to [0, 1]) and the training data is split into training, validation, and test sets (commonly an 80/10/10 split).

-## Implementation Details

 ### Structure

-The repository is organized into several modules, each addressing a specific functionality:
+The repository is organized into two main modules, each addressing a specific functionality:

-- **ActivationFunctions.py:**
-  Defines the `Activations` class which provides:
-  - `sigmoid`: Implements the sigmoid activation.
-  - `g3`: Implements the ReLU activation (returns `max(a, 0)`).
-  - `SoftMax`: Implements the softmax function to produce a probability distribution.

-- **ArithmeticFunctions.py:**
-  Contains the `Arithmetic` class with methods to perform matrix arithmetic required for parameter updates:
-  - `Add`: Matrix addition.
-  - `Subtract`: Standard parameter update.
-  - `RMSpropSubtract` & `AdamSubtract`: Optimizer-specific update rules.

-- **DifferentialFunctions.py:**
-  Implements the `Differential` class for computing derivatives:
-  - `sig_dif`: Derivative of the sigmoid function.
-  - `tan_dif`: Derivative of the tanh function.
-  - `Rel_dif`: Derivative of the ReLU function.
-  - `Iden_dif`: Derivative of the identity function.
+**train.py**:
+The central training script that manages:

+  - Command-line argument parsing for hyperparameter configuration.
+  - Data loading with an 80/10/10 train/validation/test split.
+  - Initialization of network weights (using Xavier or random initialization).
+  - Forward and backward passes with gradient clipping.
+  - Dynamic optimizer updates (all optimizers are imported from optimizer_functions.py).
+  - Logging of performance metrics and both standard and interactive confusion matrices to WandB.
+  - Hyperparameter sweeps support via WandB

+**optimizer_functions.py**:
+  - Contains the implementation of various optimizer wrappers.
+All functions adhere to a unified interface, making it easy to add new optimization algorithms.
+The file also maintains a g lobal OPTIMIZERS dictionary for easy mapping between optimizer names and their implementations.

-- **Question_1.py:**
+**Question_1.py:**
   Contains the `FashionMNISTVisualizer` class which:
   - Loads the Fashion MNIST dataset.
   - Plots a grid of one sample image per class.
   - Logs the generated figure to WandB.

-- **train_better_accuracy_test_cross_entropy.py:**
-  Implements the training pipeline for the FFNN using the cross-entropy loss function.
-It includes:
-  - Command-line argument parsing for hyperparameter configuration.
-  - Data loading with an 80/10/10 train/validation/test split.
-  - Initialization of network weights (with Xavier or random initialization).
-  - Forward and backward passes with gradient clipping.
-  - Dynamic optimizer updates supporting SGD, Momentum, NAG, RMSProp, Adam, and Nadam.
-  - Logging of performance metrics and both standard and interactive confusion matrices to WandB.
-  - Support for hyperparameter sweeps.

-- **train_better_accuracy_test_mse.py:**
-  Similar to the cross-entropy version, this script trains the FFNN using Mean Squared Error (MSE) as the loss function.

 ### Optimizers